 Learn Swift language with hardware

-SwiftIO - the microcontroller board with Swift
+SwiftIO - Swift-based microcontroller board

 i.MX RT1052 Crossover Processor with Arm® Cortex®-M7 core @600MHz

 Micro SD card slot, supporting standard and high capacity SD cards

 On-board GRB LED

 12 x 12-bit analog to digital (ADC) converters